Technoplatz/bi/README.md

 ## Highlights

-- low-code
-- multi-container
+- Self service.
+Your data is now under your control, completely.
-- **Platform independent**: Runs on any cloud, on-premises or PCs.
+- Platform independent.
+Containerized.
+Runs on any cloud, on-premises or PCs.
-- **Flexible**: It has the sweet smell of JSON data structure.
+- Flexible.
+It has the sweet smell of JSON data structure.
-- **Scalable**: Starts small, grows when needed.
+- Scalable.
+Starts small, grows when needed.
-- **Self service**: Your data is now under your control, completely.
-- **Open source**: Codes are public.
-Everyone can review them and learn from them a lot.
+- Open source.
+Everyone can review codes, learn from them a lot.
-- **Data sciences**: Accessibility from other BI tools, AI processes and Excel.
+- Data sciences.
+Accessibility from other BI tools, AI processes and Excel.
-- **ISO27001**: It supports the certification process, not a stopper.
+- ISO27001 Support.
+Empowers the certification process, not a stopper.

 ## Installation